bobsinkcbe/website/README.md

-# Ink Haven Studio - Premium Tattoo Studio Website
+# Bob's Tattoo - Premium Tattoo Studio Website

 A modern, visually striking website for a tattoo studio that blends edgy artistry with professional polish.
 Built with HTML5, CSS3, and vanilla JavaScript for optimal performance and SEO.